 Xiaomi makes phones that are often a bargain for their price and the Redmi 7 is one of them.
 Note: this is NOT Redmi Note 7; just Redmi 7.

-Samsung has a small upgrade to the Galaxy A20 too, and it is called Samsung Galaxy A20s.
-It is powered by a lowly Snapdragon 450 processor, but its main improvement over the A20 is the triple camera at the back.
-That might be just what you are looking for.
+Samsung has a small upgrade to the Galaxy A20 too, and it is called Samsung Galaxy A20s (2019).
+It is powered by a lowly Snapdragon 450 processor (14 nm), but its main improvement over the A20 is the triple camera at the back.
+If you are looking for a Samsung Galaxy A20 alternative inside of Samsung’s own empire, this might be just what you are looking for.
 Be ready to shell out ₦56,500.

 6GB of RAM and 64GB storage is a massive upgrade from the Samsung Galaxy A20.
 Which is the combination that this variant of Infinix S4 packs for just ₦56,000.
 That is some serious value.
 You also get a 4000mAh battery with 10W fast charging.

-Under the hood is a Helio P22 processor.
+Under the hood is a Helio P22 processor (12 nm).
 A system update has added more useful features like digital well-being and gaming mode to the S4, so mobile gamers on a budget might want to look at the Infinix S4 again.

 This is one of the most attractive propositions on this list of Samsung Galaxy A20 alternatives.

 Huawei has some Samsung Galaxy A20 alternatives for you too.
 The 3GB RAM and 32GB storage variant of Huawei Y7 Prime 2019 sells for about ₦52,000 at this time.
-What you get is a Qualcomm Snapdragon 450 processor, a 4000mAh battery and 10W battery charging.
+What you get is a Qualcomm Snapdragon 450 processor (14 nm), a 4000mAh battery and 10W battery charging.

 If you have ₦4,000 extra to spend, you can grab the 3GB RAM and 64GB storage variant for ₦56,000.
 All other features are the same across both variants.

 You have now seen some of the available Samsung Galaxy A20 alternatives, and the ball is in your court.
-Infinix S4 (6/64GB) is the most attractive option here, followed by Redmi 7 (3/64GB).
+Infinix S4 (6/64GB) and UMIDIGI A7 Pro are arguably the most attractive options here, followed by Redmi 7 (3/64GB).
 Are they attractive enough for you or will you go with one of the others?
 Or perhaps you will just stick with the Samsung Galaxy A20 itself.
 What say you?